-Converge's engineers and sales teams work closely with clients' IT teams to identify the appropriate technologies to address their business needs.
+- End-to-end Integrated IT Solution: Converge provides end-to-end integrated IT solutions, including hardware and software, maintenance and support services, professional services, and managed hosting.
+Converge's pre-sales engineers rely on their experience and domain expertise to recommend the appropriate solutions from leading OEM vendors.
+Converge's professional services engineers provide a full spectrum of provisioning, configuration, testing, and full implementation services to deliver an integrated solution. - Technical Expertise: Converge's engineers and sales teams work closely with clients' IT teams to identify the appropriate technologies to address their business needs.
 Engineers develop and maintain expertise in configuration, installation, and operational support for multiple OEM solutions.
-Converge's subject matter experts possess deep knowledge in a broad range of technologies and hybrid IT solutions, including compliance, computing, networking, storage, virtualization, cloud services, blockchain powered ecosystems, artificial intelligence ("AI") solutions, cybersecurity, and data centre optimization.
-Converge's employees continue to expand their technology skills, spending a significant portion of their time on acquiring new certifications and keeping pace with emerging technologies.
+Converge's subject matter experts possess deep knowledge in a broad range of technologies and hybrid IT solutions, including analytics, artificial intelligence, application modernization, cloud platforms, cybersecurity and data centre optimization.
+Converge's employees continue to expand their technology skills, spending a significant portion of their time on acquiring new certifications and keeping pace with emerging technologies. - Client-centric Approach: Converge's clients consist of mid-market companies, enterprise, federal, provincial, state and local governments, and other public entities.

-Client-centric Approach

-Converge's clients consist of mid-market companies, enterprise, federal, provincial, state and local governments, and other public entities.
 Converge delivers solutions to companies that operate in increasingly complex environments and many diverse verticals, including consumer products, consumer electronics, healthcare, telecommunications, technology, industrial, and non-for-profit.
 These companies demand highly responsive and superior service from their suppliers.
 Converge's consultative, technology-agnostic strategy allows it to provide solutions that best serve the interests of its clients.
 Converge's flexible engagement model allows it to address clients' needs quickly and consistently.
 While its scale allows Converge to serve clients over broad geographic areas, Converge's local offices enable it to maintain client relationships and ensure timely response to client needs.
 Converge's flexible, client-centric approach, record of excellent customer service, broad and deep technology expertise, proprietary tools, and established processes and procedures are key differentiators that allow it to continue to effectively serve clients.
-With a client-focused, rather than vendor-focused, approach, Converge's ITSP subsidiaries have been able to develop successful, long-term track records with clients, many for 10 or more years.

-International Coverage and Scale:

-Converge has a broad geographic reach that allows it to serve clients throughout North America and, more recently, Europe.
+With a client-focused, rather than vendor-focused, approach, Converge's ITSP subsidiaries have been able to develop successful, long-term track records with clients, many for 10 or more years. - International Coverage and Scale: Converge has a broad geographic reach that allows it to serve clients throughout North America and, more recently, Europe and the UK.
 Converge's regional hubs allow the Company to provide national coverage to clients while also maintaining a local relationship with single-location customers.